Time-Varying Multi-Seasonal AR Models: Simulation experiments

 All of the time-varying AR benchmark models are designed for non-seasonal data.
 To give a fairer comparison, we construct seasonally adapted versions of the benchmark models.
-For example, a TVSAR with seasonality $\mathbf{s}=(1,12)$ and lag orders $\mathbf{p}=(1,1)$ can be formulated as a regular AR with $p+Ps = 13$ lags with lag polynomial

-If the data generating process is a TVSAR with seasonality $\mathbf{s}=(1,12)$ and lag orders $\mathbf{p}=(1,1)$, we fit benchmark models with $13$ lags and impose zero-restrictions on the coefficients for lags 2 to 11.
+For example, a TVSAR$(1,1)_{12}$ can be formulated as a regular AR with non-zero coefficient $\phi_1$ at lag $1$, $\Phi_1$ at lag $12$ and $-\phi_1 \Phi_1$ at lag $13$, see \eqref{eq: toy_additive}.
+We then fit benchmark models with $13$ lags and impose zero-restrictions on the coefficients for lags 2 to 11.
 Note, however, that the coefficient on lag 13 is estimated as an unrestricted coefficient in the benchmark models since they cannot handle the non-linear multiplicative structure.
 The time-domain benchmark models do not impose stability/stationarity restrictions, and we therefore discard posterior draws outside the stability region to ensure a well-defined spectral density.
+Discarding non-stable draws can be formalized as using a prior truncated to the stability region with rejection sampling after the MCMC, where the acceptance probability is zero for unstable draws and one for stable draws; see Appendix B in \citet{cogley2005drifts}.
+This however requires the whole trajectory from $t=1$ to $t=T$ to be accepted/rejected, which leads to too many rejected draws.
+We instead use a pragmatic approach for the benchmark models by accepting or rejecting individually for different time periods.
+The difficulty with rejection sampling of whole trajectories shows the advantage of formally imposing stability restrictions in the TVSAR model.